Semi-classical asymptotics of partial Bergman kernels on $\mathbb{R}$-symmetric complex manifolds with boundary: Abstract

 \section{Abstract}

 Let $M$ be a relatively compact connected open subset with smooth connected boundary of a complex manifold $M'$.
 Let $(L, h^L)\rightarrow M'$ be a positive line bundle over $M'$.
-Suppose that $M'$ admits a holomorphic $\R$-action which preserves the boundary of $M$ and the $\R$-action can be lifted to $L$.
-In this work, we establish an asymptotic expansion for the Bergman kernel of the $\ddbar$-Neumann operator on $\ol M$ with respect to high powers of $L$.
+Suppose that $M'$ admits a holomorphic $\R$-action which preserves the boundary of $M$ and lifts to $L$.
+We establish the asymptotic expansion of a partial Bergman kernel associated to a package of Fourier modes of high frequency with respect to the $\R$-action in the high powers of $L$.
+As an application, we establish an $\R$-equivariant analogue of Fefferman's and Bell-Ligocka's result about smooth extension up to the boundary of biholomorphic maps between weakly pseudoconvex domains in $\C^n$.
+Another application concerns the embedding of pseudoconcave manifolds.